-Netlist's fiscal year is the 52- or 53-week period that ends on the Saturday closest to December 31.
-Netlist's fiscal year 2021 included 52 weeks and ended on January 1, 2022, 2020 included 53 weeks and ended on January 2, 2021.
-Unless otherwise stated, references to particular years, quarters, months and periods refer to the Company's fiscal years ended in January and the associated quarters, months and periods of those fiscal years.
+Netlist's fiscal year is the 52 or 53 week period that ends on the Saturday closest to December 31.
+Netlist's 2022 and 2021 fiscal years included 52 weeks and ended on December 31, 2022 and January 1, 2022, respectively.
+Unless otherwise stated, references to particular years, quarters, months and periods refer to the Company's fiscal years ended in January or December and the associated quarters, months and periods of those fiscal years.